-FZ3 sits within FZ2 so the above FZ2 figures omits any FZ2 which is also covered by FZ3 to enable a percentage of non FZ1 to be achieved.
+- FZ3 sits within FZ2 so the above FZ2 figures omits any FZ2 which is also covered by FZ3 to enable a percentage of non FZ1 to be achieved. - The figures above quantify current flood zone % and do not quantify predicted change in % due to climate change.
+However, the climate change modelling undertaken as part of the Strategic Flood Risk Assessment has been considered as part of the overall assessment of the sites.